 Scheman Building, Ames, Iowa

-Iowa Swine Day has been approved by the Iowa Board of Veterinary Medicine for 6 scientific and 4.25 management credits.
+After the 2018 program is finalized credit approval will be requested from the Iowa Board of Veterinary Medicine.
+Upon approval the credits and categories will be posted here.
 Certificates of attendance will be provided upon request for those self-applying for continuing education credits through other organizations or agencies.

 Tasty way to end the day